 - Yeast extracts or yeast nutrient or yeast food

 - Soy concentrate

 - Disodium inosinate or disodium guanylate (which are flavor enhancers effective only in the presence of MSG)

 - Monopotassium glutamate

 - Glutamate, glutamic acid, or free glutamate

-Even if you’re a careful label reader, there are other ways your dog may be getting MSG in his diet.
+You may occasionally see it listed as MSG (monosodium glutamate)!
+But even if you’re a careful label reader, there are other ways your dog may be getting MSG in his diet.